 - 0: Fully manual and takes very long

 - 3: Hard to automate, requires author or higher

 - 0: You have to attempt an exploit to see if it works or not

 - 3: You have to guess and it requires a log in

 - 6: You have to guess but can attack remotely

 - 10: Plugin announces that it is installed.

 DREAD Scoring Examples

-With these ranges in mind, let’s see how each of these recent vulnerabilities stacks up.
+With these ranges in mind, let’s see how these recent vulnerabilities stack up.

 Gravity Forms: SQL Injection / Severity: Low